Issues like responsibility and accountability of big tech companies must be debated: Jaishankar | Politics

 - India

-External Affairs Minister S Jaishankar on Wednesday said that issues like responsibility and accountability of the big tech companies which enjoy huge power and influence must be debated and they cannot be brushed under the carpet.
+External Affairs Minister S Jaishankar on Wednesday called for a debate on responsibility and accountability of the big tech companies which enjoy huge power and influence as ''non-state players'', saying these issues cannot be brushed under the carpet on the pretext of ''freedom of speech''.

-Jaishankar's comments came in the midst of growing tensions between Indian authorities and American social media giant Twitter on a range of issues including the new IT rules.
+Jaishankar's comments came in the midst of growing tensions between Indian authorities and the US social media giant Twitter on a range of issues including the new IT rules.

 ''But, in a democratic society, we have to ask ourselves, big tech is there; it is in my life, very visibly in my life.
 You have a big presence, (but) where is the responsibility which comes with it,'' Jaishankar said. ''They have huge power, where is the accountability.
 This is again not an issue limited to India.
 They harvest our data as they do across the world.
 So you have, in a sense, the opposite of the American Revolution, which is to have representation and no taxation,'' he said.

+The external affairs minister said that there are various aspects to these issues, including political and the influence commanded by the technology giants.

 ''I think these are issues; because today what big tech has done -- one part is looking at it as a governance issue, as a political issue as a democratic issue I would say,'' he said. ''The other is to look at the influence they command.
 International relations have been devised on the basis of State-based players.
 What happens when you have non-State players who in some ways are bigger than many States,'' Jaishankar said.
-PTI MPB RT RT RT
+The US digital giant has been at loggerheads with the government over the new social media rules.
+The government has confronted Twitter over deliberate defiance and failure to comply with the country's new IT rules, despite repeated reminders.
+The microblogging platform has lost its legal shield as an intermediary in India, becoming liable for users posting any unlawful content.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)